01-edu/public/subjects/rebecca-black/README.md

 - `isFriday` returns true if the date is a friday
 - `isWeekend` returns true if the date is a day of the weekend
-- `isLeapYear` returns true if the year is a leap year
+- `isLeapYear` returns true if the year of the date is a leap year
 - `isLastDayOfMonth` returns true if the date is the last day of the month

 ### Notions